 The VITELS project is something new to the Internet course community.
 It is one of the few projects, which include original third party network equipment such as configurable routers and servers.
-Mentor Technologies' [3] vLab offers laboratory modules with real network hardware and scheduling for user access.
-But only few technical details about their courses are available.
+[Mentor Technologies]' vLab (virtual laboratory) offers laboratory modules with real network hardware (routers and switches) and scheduling for user access.
+But vLab is a commercial project for well paying clients and only few technical details about their courses are available.
 An architectural difference is that their modules are not locally distributed.
-Nano-World [4], will connect electron microscopes to the course architecture developed by us.
+In the Internet demonstration, they worked with remote desktops and voice conferencing tools.
+[Nano-World], another SVC-project will connect electron microscopes to the course architecture developed by us.
 The didactical approach is quite similar to the VITELS course.
 Both projects now work together in the ongoing development of the course architecture and maintain an active exchange of didactical and technical knowledge.

-An excellent remote course, called "Vom Basiswissen zum Netzmanagement" is offered by TU Chemnitz [5].
-In TU Chemnitz' course entire classes get access to one specific laboratory during a specified time period, whereas we only open modules to students that have booked the respective laboratory on-line.
+An excellent remote course, called "Vom Basiswissen zum Netzmanagement" is offered by [TU Chemnitz].
+A big difference to our approach lies in the authentication and authorization procedures.
+In TU Chemnitz' course entire classes get access to one specific laboratory during a specified time period, whereas we only open modules to pre-registered students that have booked the respective laboratory on-line.

-Patel et al. 1998+2000 [6+7] research in the field of cognitive skills and intelligent tutoring for life-longlearning.
-In their paper about the design, development and implementation of Intelligent Tutoring Tools (ITT) developed by the Byzantium project, they conclude that a very high proportion of learners tends to have problems with numeric disciplines and can greatly benefit from the cognitive apprenticeship approach.
+[Patel et al. 1998+2000] research in the field of cognitive skills and intelligent tutoring for life-longlearning.
+In their paper about the design, development and implementation of Intelligent Tutoring Tools (ITT) developed by the Byzantium project, they conclude that a very high proportion of learners tends to have problems with numeric disciplines and can greatly benefit from the cognitive apprenticeship approach of the Byzantium ITT.
 For the VITELS project, this means that the learning process of an individual should not be limited too much.
 The student must have more than one way through the course and to the learning goals.
-Collazos et al. 2002 [8] conclude that the gender difference is a factor, which influences the process of collaborative activity within groups.
-Heller et al. 1992a+b [9+10] showed that the size and composition of teams is very important for the success of the learning process.
+[Collazos et al. 2002] conclude that the gender difference is a factor, which influences the process of collaborative activity within groups.
+[Heller et al. 1992a+b] showed that the size and composition of teams is very important for the success of the learning process.
 Yet, the team composition must be kept in mind for future tests with more than one female student such as in the spring 2002 test.